KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 If your character is still alive and you would like to leave the game, follow this procedure.

-This will convert your in-game gold to `ROGUE` coins at a ratio of `1:0.0005`, respectively.
+This will convert your in-game gold to `ROGUE` coins at a ratio of `ROGUE(satoshis) = gold * gold * dungeon_level_on_exit * 10`, respectively and save your character.

-Quit the game by typing `Q` on the keyboard.
+Quit the game by typing `Q` on the keyboard to open quit context menu, then input `n` and press `Enter`.

-Execute the [bailout]() method.
+After all keystrokes transactions for this game are mined (txids for game can be found in keystrokes.log file which automatically creating in same folder with daemon) execute the [bailout]() method.
 For example:

 ```bash
 ./komodo-cli -ac_name=ROGUE cclib bailout 17 '["09d702b9bf678ee9d4efc29354566b4453e2e4ebdf7bac3496e667e8d435fe70"]'
 ```

-To use this character in a future game, save the transaction id that is returned from the above command and use it when registering for a future game.
+Bailout transaction will send you converted ROGUE and non-fungible character token.
+All inventory and character characteristics will be saved.
+As soon as `bailout txid` is mined you should find him in your players list ([players call](../cryptoconditions/cc-rogue.html#players)) and check information about him ([playerinfo call with playertxid as argument](/cryptoconditions/cc-rogue.html#playerinfo)).

-#### Step 9: Highlander Victory (Not Available in Single-Player Mode)
+#### Step 9: Highlander Victory (Availiable in Single-player mode only if amulet is found)

 In this walkthrough we have used single-player mode, and therefore the following `highlander` method is not available.
 For explanatory purposes, we include a description here.

-If you are the winner of a multi-player game, you may exit the game in a manner that allows you to claim an additional prize.
+If you are the winner of a multi-player game (last player alive or found amulet first), you may exit the game in a manner that allows you to claim an additional prize.

 The prize is the collective value of all `ROGUE` coins that were contributed during the buy-in stage.